 The cardamom plant is perennial, herbaceous, and rhizomatous and has two distinct aerial growths of leaves and flower (fruit) shoots.
 The shoots bearing the pods spread out on the ground from the base of the plant.
 The fruits are slightly elongated and globular.
 It thrives in high altitudes above 1000 meters.
 This shrub – a member of the ginger family Zingiberaceae finds its home in the tropical rainforest, parts of southern India, where the flattering environment brings out the finest in this queen of spices.

-Indian Cardamoms satisfies two main purpose of food – taste & health.
+Indian Cardamoms satisfies two main purpose of food – taste and health.
 The floral and fruity aroma appeals to the taste buds of even the most discerning connoisseur even as the penetrating odor of cineole works as anti-allergic and antiseptic.
 Undeniably – a perfect gift from nature to mankind.

 Cardamom finds it references in Ancient Sanskrit Texts under the name “Ela”.
 The Ayurvedic texts of Charaka, Samhita and Sushruta Samhita written in the post-epic period (1400 – 1600 BC) finds repeated mention of Cardamom.